}

 Advanced actions for Australian Sustainability Reporting Standards (ASRS) and mandatory climate reporting: scope 3, supplier engagement and supporting technology

-The 2024 Advanced Climate Reporters Community of Practice (ACRCoP) tackles the most complex issues facing climate reporters, which especially includes reporting on scope 3.
-This session takes a nuanced dive into scope 3 reporting and brings together sustainability reporters, suppliers and the supporting technology necessary to streamline data.
+This session – inspired by the Advanced Climate Reporters Community of Practice (ACRCoP) – takes a nuanced dive into scope 3 reporting and brings together sustainability reporters, suppliers and the supporting technology necessary to streamline data.
 By the end of this session, attendees will be able to:

-• David Sandrussi, Associate Director, Climate Change and Sustainability, KPMG
+• Tom Rochford, Associate Director, Climate Change and Sustainability, KPMG

 • Facilitator: Anna Stewart, Director, UN Global Compact Network Australia; Head of ESG and Governance, Coles